XLConnect/modules/README.md

 # xlc
 Public javascript modules for the XLConnect platform.
-[XLConnect](https://www.xlconnect.net) is an add-in to Excel that adds cloudconnetivity and a datalake to Excel, turning it into a flexible and effective app development platform.
+[XLConnect](https://www.xlconnect.net) is an add-in to Excel that adds cloud connectivity and a datalake to Excel, turning it into a flexible and effective app development platform.

 ## How to use
 In javascript code, use